tomdaweiqq/drupal-gratis-theme/README.txt

 - Toggle Breadcrumbs on or off

+LOGOS
+- Default theme logo changes for each color palette.
+- You can also toggle this off and use your own logo.
+Do this by Unchecking in the theme settings, "Use theme Logo?".
+Once you do this and upload your own logo, it should now display and override the default logo.

-- Default logo changes for each color palette You can also toggle this off and use your own logo.) ***  Note, it's hard to anticipate what effect various shapes and sizes a custom uploaded logos will have on the theme so unfortunately support cannot be offered through the issue queue for things like this.
+*** Note, it's hard to anticipate what effect various shapes and sizes of a custom uploaded logo will have on the theme so unfortunately support cannot be offered through the issue queue for things like this.

 - Local CSS - Choose to enable local.css file within the theme folder.